gtmray/Samrakshyan/README.md

 canto.org.
 This could be achieved by converting the time-domain audio data signal to time and frequency domain signal with wavelet transform, generating the scalograms and feeding it to the deep learning model architecture like efficientNet which is based on a convolutional neural network.
-A genetic algorithm can be used for parameter op- timization.
+A genetic algorithm can be used for parameter optimization.